 3. Competitive edge and development and commercialization of new technologies and products

 In every field in which the AGC Group operates, there are competitors supplying products similar to those of the AGC Group.
 Accordingly, to maintain its competitive edge, the AGC Group is striving to identify the needs of customers, and to develop and commercialize new technologies and products.
 However, should the AGC Group fail to appropriately respond to technical changes and customer needs or take too long to develop and commercialize new technologies and products, growth could be hampered and profitability could decline.
 This may significantly impact the AGC Group's performance and financial position.

-4. Procurement of production materials and resources
+5. Procurement of production materials and resources

-5. Government regulations
+6. Government regulations

-7. Product liability
+8. Product liability

 The AGC Group is making every effort to ensure that products are of the highest quality, according to their individual characteristics.
 Despite these efforts, the possibility remains that quality problems may occur because of unanticipated factors, prompting a major recall, for example.
 This could substantially influence the AGC Group's performance and financial position.

-8. Intellectual property rights
+9. Intellectual property rights

 The AGC Group endeavors to acquire intellectual property rights that are useful for its present business activities and future operations alike, while investigating the rights and business conditions of third parties, in order to prevent intellectual property issues from arising.
 However, there is the possibility that the AGC Group will have disputes with third parties over intellectual property or that third parties will infringe the AGC Group's intellectual property rights.
 This has the potential to materially influence the AGC Group's performance and financial position.

-9. Litigation and legal procedures
+10. Litigation and legal procedures

 There is always a risk that other firms, corporate groups, or individuals may take legal actions against the AGC Group with respect to its operations at home and abroad.
-As of March 28, 2019, there were some lawsuits and legal proceedings pending.
+As of March 27, 2020, there were some lawsuits and legal proceedings pending.
 If these lawsuits and proceedings result in an unfavorable outcome for the AGC Group, its performance and financial position may be significantly impacted.

-10. Effect of natural disasters and accidents
+11. Effect of natural disasters and accidents

-11. Exchange rate fluctuations
+12. Exchange rate fluctuations

 13. Retirement benefit obligations

 The AGC Group calculates costs for employee retirement benefits and obligations based on actuarial assumptions of the returns on pension funds and a specific discount rate.
 If the actuarial assumptions and results diverge substantially because of deterioration in the market environment for pension fund management, future costs for retirement benefits will increase, and this may seriously impact the AGC Group's performance and financial position.

-14. Information security
+15. Information security